Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 The probes were built to scavenge, to mine, and to gather resources, and do it quickly.
 With the violence behind them, the damaged probes moved outward to form a sacrificial picket and early warning line: the undamaged ones moved in and cut into the stricken broodships with lasers.
 High-power forcefields infiltrated the hull breaches and tore them open.

 Cargo was sorted, analyzed.
-Much of it was full of...biomass.
+Much of it was full of... biomass.

 *Slaves.
 We just killed a lot of slaves.*

 < Sorrow; Nauseated >

 *At least it was quick.
-Better than what the Hunters had lined up for them...Anything else in there?*
+Better than what the Hunters had lined up for them...
+Anything else in there?*

 Some of the crates were sealed.
 Penetrating scans suggested they contained technology of some sort, which the probes scooped up for later examination.
 Raw materials, eagerly scavenged.
 Synthetic rubber, plastics, coke and compressed oxygen, all greedily seized.

 The hulls were full of valuable resources too.
-Refined titanium, alloyed beams, damaged but salvageable parts, intact ceramics, kilometers of wiring, refined nuclear fuel...the Entity claimed it all, and left behind only the broken, the burned, the worthless and the dead.
+Refined titanium, alloyed beams, damaged but salvageable parts, intact ceramics, kilometers of wiring, refined nuclear fuel... the Entity claimed it all, and left behind only the broken, the burned, the worthless and the dead.

 Caution and paranoia inspired it to load the seal crates of tech onto one of the damaged probes and send that probe off to a peripheral location.
-That tech could be scanners, could be communications equipment...could be harmful.
+That tech could be scanners, could be communications equipment... could be harmful.
 Best to isolate it, feed it as little intelligence as possible until it was conclusively proven harmless.

 *It’s not paranoia if they really are out to get you…*

 The Entity hesitated before withdrawing, though.
-It felt...wrong...somehow, to leave that graveyard full of unfortunate slaves behind without...something.
+It felt... wrong... somehow, to leave that graveyard full of unfortunate slaves behind without... something.
 Some acknowledgement that they had been alive, and it had killed them.

 *We didn’t know they were there.*